TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ## Usage

 There are two counters: Usage (MHz) and Usage (%).
 These 2 counters do **not** exist in ESXi, meaning they only exist in vCenter.
-I’m not able to figure out if Usage (%) = Usage (MHz) / VM Static CPU Speed, as I don’t have the need yet to use both counters.
+I'm not able to figure out if Usage (%) = Usage (MHz) / VM Static CPU Speed, as I don't have the need yet to use both counters.
 From the chart below, it appears that they are not 100% identical, but they are _very_ similar.

 ![Comparison of Usage & and Usage MHz](2.2.2-fig-26.png)

-Let’s compare Usage with Used instead.
-We will compare Usage MHz as that’s the raw counter.
+Let's compare Usage with Used instead.
+We will compare Usage MHz as that's the raw counter.
 The percentage value is derived from it.

 ![Usage MHz with Used](2.2.2-fig-27.png)